GETTING UNDER THE SKIN OF SOUTH AFRICA'S VIBRANT EAST COAST CITY

 The next morning, after a good strong cup of coffee on our private patio, we arrived at what must be one of the regeneration cornerstones of the Glenwood neighbourhood – The Corner Café.
 Editorial note: Corner Cafe has subsequently closed.
 Founder Judd has become something of a Durban institution himself, building on his ethos of seasonal and locally grown produce served in the warm and homely atmosphere of the Café.

-Tucked away in the depths of Glenwood is another local legend, 36o3, a cosy sibling run restaurant that has built a reputation for some of the most vibrant and innovative food in Durban.
-We don’t usually seek out the chef to compliment them, but Andy felt like he needed to give Brett Gentles a big hug after what was the best meal we have ever eaten in Durban, or South Africa.
+Tucked away in the depths of Glenwood is another local legend, 36o3, a cosy sibling-run restaurant that has built a reputation for some of the most vibrant and innovative food in Durban.
+We don’t usually seek out the chef to compliment them, but Andy felt he needed to hug Brett Gentles after the best meal we have ever eaten in Durban or South Africa.

 One morning we were lucky enough to get a table at the always bustling Glenwood Bakery, surrounded by the aromas of freshly baked artisanal bread.

-We often found ourselves filling our faces in the tasty Glenwood neighbourhood before heading out for the day to see what Durban had to show us.
+We often filled our faces in the tasty Glenwood neighbourhood before heading out for the day to see what Durban had to show us.

 Having a ball in the